YagamiShadow/payloadtester_xss/README.md

 ![CoinHive Screenshot](README/imgs/screenshot_coinhive.png)

 To run miner in pop-under use the following snippet.
 Change key in attacker server [html file](./docker/attacker_server/serverfiles/coins/miner.html) to your public key:

 [payload_code](https://github.com/secf00tprint/payloadtester_xss/blob/master/payloads/popunder_cryptominer.js)

+### HTTP Search Ping Sweep Like

+You can search for nearby servers in the net of the victim: [payload_code](https://github.com/secf00tprint/payloadtester_xss/blob/master/payloads/pingsweep.js)

+This code tries to determine the local IP from the victim and searches in the IP Range around sending positive findings to the attacker server.

 ### Run JavaScript from Attacker-Server